-The Group owns and operates hotel and casino resorts in Macau, namely Wynn Macau and Wynn Palace.
+The Group owns and operates hotel and casino resorts in Macau, namely Wynn Palace and Wynn Macau.
 WRM conducts gaming activities in our casinos in Macau under a concession contract signed with the Macau government on 24 June 2002.
 The 20-year concession period commenced on 27 June 2002 and will expire on 26 June 2022.

-The Group also owns a land concession for approximately 51 acres of land in the Cotai area of Macau (the "Cotai Land") for a term of 25 years from May 2012.
-The Group opened Wynn Palace, an integrated resort, situated on the Cotai Land on 22 August 2016.
+The Group owns land concessions for approximately 51 acres of land in the Cotai area of Macau (the "Cotai Land") where Wynn Palace is located and approximately 16 acres of land on the Macau peninsula where Wynn Macau is located for terms of 25 years from May 2012 and August 2004, respectively.